DataFire/Integrations/integrations/generated/mashape_geodb/README.md

 ## Actions

 ### findCitiesUsingGET
-Get cities, filtering by optional criteria.
+Find cities, filtering by optional criteria.
 If no criteria are set, you will get back all known cities with a population of at least 1000.
 (Currently over 115,000.)
 If countryCode is specified, the country info will be omitted in the response.

 ```js